js13kGames/starlink-13kb-game/README.md

 # Starlink 13kb Game
 Help Elon Musk launch the Starlink satellite network!
 But be careful, place as many satellites you can without crashing and ruining everything!

 This little game was created for js13kGames, the JavaScript coding competition for HTML5 Game Developers.
+In the year 2021 the theme for the game was **SPACE**.

 ## Objectives and controls